JoeGandy/ShareX-Custom-Upload/README.md

 ```

 # ShareX Configuration

-Next we need to setup our ShareX to use the custom uploader
+## Automatic setup
+We've added a auto generater to get you up and running quickly in ShareX, simply go to the gallery site, in the config above thats: `http://example.com/u/`
+Once you have access to the gallery, a link will appear the bottom that will generate an import file for shareX to automagically setup the enviroment for you.

+## Manual setup
+Alteratively if you have a trouble with the above, below is the old manual setup process
 ```
-1. From the ShareX main application we go to Destinations > Destination Settings
+1. From the ShareX main application we go to Destinations > Custom uploader settings
-2. Scroll down to 'custom uploaders' add a new profile
+2. Add a new profile (Uploaders onthe left)
 3. Request type POST, the url should be http://www.example.com/upload.php
 4. File form name: "d" (without quotation marks)
 5. Arguments are: